dcboules/dcboules/README.md

 * 🌍  I'm based in Beautiful Sunny Southern California
 * ✉️  You can contact me at [dcboules@gmail.com](mailto:dcboules@gmail.com)
 * 🚀  I'm currently working on [Spirit and Truth](http://spiritandtruth.app/)
-* 🧠  I'm learning about Microsoft Azure a certification
+* 🧠  I'm learning about Microsoft Azure and will be taking a certification soon!

 ### Skills